 Sarah Schulman has suggested that, prior to the event, attendees watch the film UNITED IN ANGER: A History of ACT UP as helpful context for the talk.
 The film is available to Rent or Buy on Youtube, and for free on Kanopy with a public library card or university log-in.

 Sarah Schulman is the author of more than twenty works of fiction, nonfiction, and theater, and the producer and screenwriter of several feature films.
 Her writing has appeared in The New Yorker, The New York Times, Slate, and many other outlets.
 She is a Distinguished Professor of Humanities at College of Staten Island, a Fellow at the New York Institute of Humanities, the recipient of multiple fellowships from the MacDowell Colony, Yaddo, and the New York Foundation for the Arts, and was presented in 2018 with Publishing Triangle's Bill Whitehead Award.
 She is also the cofounder of the MIX New York LGBT Experimental Film and Video Festival, and the co-director of the groundbreaking ACT UP Oral History Project.
 A lifelong New Yorker, she is a longtime activist for queer rights and female empowerment, and serves on the advisory board of Jewish Voice for Peace.

 Narrative Medicine Rounds are monthly rounds on the first Wednesday of the month during the academic year hosted by the Division of Narrative Medicine in the Department of Medical Humanities and Ethics at Columbia University Irving Medical Center.
-A recording of our Virtual Narrative Medicine rounds will be made available following the live session on the Narrative Medicine YouTube channel.
-You can also listen to a podcast of past Rounds on iTunes or watch recent ones on YouTube.
+A recording of our Virtual Narrative Medicine rounds will be made available following the live session on the Narrative Medicine YouTube channel, and you can watch other recent Rounds events there.
+You can also listen to a podcast of past Rounds on iTunes.